Dr Jay Watts Integrative psychologist , EC1A

 I am lucky in that both clinics tends to be full, but I will let you know straight away if a space is available.
 I do not run a waiting list because I think the decision to start a psychotherapy and reach out for help is really important, often really courageous, and that it is important to use that energy and not wait around.

-Family/Systemic Mindfulness Psychoanalytic Relational Drama therapy Existential Issues often worked with:
+Family/Systemic Mindfulness Cognitive behaviour therapy Psychodynamic Issues often worked with:

 In less than a week Therapy offered: